- O

 Hello to our beautiful family, friends and supporters,

 On October 31, 2023, our world changed in an instant.
-Nathan, my husband, was diagnosed with Stage IV non-small cell lung cancer (NSCLC) with an EGFR mutation—a form of cancer that had already spread throughout his body.
+Nathan, my husband, was diagnosed with Stage IV non-small cell lung cancer (NSCLC) with an EGFR mutation—a form of cancer that had already spread to various areas of his body.
 It was discovered after a life-threatening pericardial effusion (fluid around his heart) revealed the presence of cancer cells.
 As many of you know, Nathan is a 23-year Army veteran and was just a few months shy of retiring from the military when we received the news of his diagnosis.
 Needless to say, it was categorically the worst news we could have received at a time that still feels unfair and cruel.

 The news was shocking and unexpected, especially for someone like Nathan—an active, healthy man with no history of smoking and a deep love for the outdoors, playing guitar, our dogs, and the simple joys of life.
 Having just married in September of 2022, we were devastated by his diagnosis, but we made a vow to face every peak and valley this illness presents—together.
 We are truly living "in sickness and in health" and I will forever feel honored to walk through this journey with him.